NandhanGPillai/Gurunandhan_Resume/README.md

    data retrieved from the API.
 4. The project integrates with the OpenWeatherMap API to retrieve real-time weather data for specified city names.
 The API provides weather-related information, including temperature, humidity, wind speed, sunrise, sunset, and more.
+5. The project includes a function, time_format_for_location(utc), which converts UTC timestamps from the API into local time.
+6. The retrieved weather data is displayed in a text widget within the GUI.
+Users can view information such as temperature, humidity, wind speed, pressure, sunrise, sunset, cloudiness, and a weather description.